sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

 Using Tokens for Accessing REST API
 ===================================

-Using above token we can access the REST API.
+Using the above token, we can access the REST API.

 .. figure:: ../_assets/tutorials/token/token7.PNG
    :alt: Token